 #neutron_external_interface: "eth1"

-This section allows selecting which OpenStack services to deploy.
-This tutorial will additionally deploy Ceph and Cinder.
+Here you can select which OpenStack services to enable.
+This tutorial will additionally enable Ceph and Cinder.

 enable_ceph: "yes"